 1 hour minimum per onsite visit

-RELIABLE NETWORK SUPPORT IT CONSULTING RATES YOU CAN AFFORD
+RELIABLE NETWORK SUPPORT YOU CAN AFFORD

 IT consulting rates are charged in different ways.
 Choosing the right method to meets your company’s needs ensures you will receive reliable service at a price you can afford.
 Consulting is typically charged at an hourly rate.
 Converting that hourly rate to annual salary is as simple as multiplying it by 2080 (40hrs x 52 weeks).
 And while that offers a good comparison to the cost of having a full-time in-house employee, you may decide that you don’t need nearly that many hours.
 Many other factors will play a role in determining the type of IT support that best meets your needs and your budget.

 If you’ve decided you don’t need a full-time in-house IT department, you’ll find a few alternatives: